rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/_index.md

 ## Custom Nodes

 Use Rancher to create a Kubernetes cluster on your on-premise bare metal servers.
-This option creates a cluster using RKE, which is Rancher's own lightweight Kubernetes installer.
+This option creates a cluster using a combination of <a href='https://docs.docker.com/machine/' target='_blank'>Docker Machine</a> and RKE, which is Rancher's own lightweight Kubernetes installer.
 In addition to bare metal servers, RKE can also create clusters on _any_ IaaS providers by integrating with node drivers.

 To use this option you'll need access to servers you intend to use as your Kubernetes cluster.
-Provision each server according to Rancher requirements, which includes some hardware specifications and Docker.
+Provision each server according to Rancher [requirements](#requirements), which includes some hardware specifications and Docker.
 After you install Docker on each server, run the command provided in the Rancher UI to turn each server into a Kubernetes node.

-You can create provider-hosted nodes from the Rancher UI by creating a node template.
-After providing Rancher with an access token from the vendor you're using, Rancher prompts you for specifications that it will send to your provider.
-The provider than provisions your nodes based on the template.

 ## Objectives for Creating Cluster with Custom Nodes